From Entity Reliability to Clean Feedback: An Entity-Aware Denoising Framework Beyond Interaction-Level Signals

 \section{Noise is Not Random: An Empirical Study of Entity-Level Bias}

-We hypothesize that noise in implicit feedback is not random but systematically linked to the users and items involved.
-To validate this, we examine entity-level noise distributions across three real-world datasets: ML-1M, Yelp, and Amazon-Book.
-We define an entity's noise rate as the proportion of its interactions labeled as noisy, where an interaction is considered noisy if its explicit rating is 3 or below, following prior work.
-This metric captures the inherent noise tendency of each user and item.
+We empirically find that noise in implicit feedback is not random but is systematically linked to the user and item entities involved.
+A key commonality across all evaluated datasets (ML-1M, Yelp, and Amazon-Book) is the broad and non-uniform distribution of entity-level noise.
+We define an entity's noise rate as the proportion of its interactions with ratings at or below 3.